 The Center for Material Culture Studies is pleased to offer support on a competitive basis for eligible University of Delaware graduate students whose research addresses Black and/or African American Material Culture Studies.
+CMCS is unable to fund membership and/or subscription fees and payments to non-UD individuals (such as honoraria for talks or interviews).
 Please note: this funding may not be used to support travel during the 2020-2021 academic year.

 Up to $500 per awardee is available through the National Endowment for the Humanities Challenge Grant.
 Members of all underrepresented groups are encouraged to apply.
 Preference shall be given to students who are advanced in their studies.
 Awardees agree to submit a one-paragraph report (250 words) within one month of completing their research and no later than the end of the academic year in which the grant funds were disbursed.

 The deadlines for applications for support for the current academic year are November 1 and March 15.
 Applications will be accepted one month before the deadlines.
 To apply, submit the following materials to email@example.com with “Graduate Research Fund: Black and African-American Material Culture Studies” in the subject field:

 - a brief statement (250-500 words, double-spaced) about your research